LYNCH·LLP

 • What is Hugh M Jones's overall allowance rate?

-The allowance rate is 65%, based on 759 disposed applications (491 allowed, 268 abandoned).
-This is a historical figure and is not a prediction of any specific application outcome.
+The allowance rate is 65%, representing the share of decided applications (allowed and abandoned) in the pooled record across all art units.
+This is a historical figure and is not a prediction of any specific application's outcome.

 • How many art units does this examiner work in?